kayusDSA/Palmora-Group-HR-Analysis/README.md

 ### Bonus Rate
 <img width="461" height="455" alt="BONUS RATE " src="https://github.com/user-attachments/assets/cfdfdd07-d021-4918-8c00-2d2962409cf8" />

-### Calculate the amount to be paid as a bonus to individual employees
+### 5a.
+Calculation of the amount to be paid as a bonus to individual employees
 <img width="481" height="386" alt="INDIVIDUAL AMOUNT AS BONUS1" src="https://github.com/user-attachments/assets/29d0bca9-3068-4dd1-9d59-1dad0e34c5b4" />

 The Table above shows the amount to be paid as a bonus to individual employees in Palmoria Group Company.

-### Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+### 5b.
+Calculation of the total amount to be paid to individual employees (salary inclusive of bonus)
 <img width="470" height="397" alt="TOTAL AMOUNT TO BE PAID TO EMPLOYEES" src="https://github.com/user-attachments/assets/82fc400f-5b21-4a88-99d7-50b129ce86f6" />

 Statistics from the Table above reveals the total amount to be paid to individual employees (salary inclusive of bonus).

-### Total amount to be paid out per region and company-wide
+### 5c.
+Total amount to be paid out per region and company-wide
 <img width="508" height="275" alt="PAYMENT BY REGION2" src="https://github.com/user-attachments/assets/71ab8212-202b-4dd7-a570-ee9f584eeb2a" />
 <img width="486" height="295" alt="PAYMENT BY REGION TABLE" src="https://github.com/user-attachments/assets/8a1c3621-be57-4f0a-9e78-48f7f3ac43a2" />

 The total amount to be paid out per region and company-wide is shown from the bar chart and the table above.
 Statistics shows that Kaduna paid out the highest total amount ($137,890,568.33) to all the employees followed by Abuja ($124,719,022.34) whereas, Lagos state paid out the lowest total amount ($98,050,321.82) to her employees.

 ### Findings of the Study